 Items to bring on a test drive

 Here is a shortlist of items that we have found helpful when taking a car for a test drive:

 - Your drivers’ license and insurance card.
-We ask our customers to show both their license and proof of insurance before taking a car for a test drive, and we need both of these documents to complete a “test drive agreement.”
-The agreement clarifies that if you get into an accident or damage the car during the test drive, your insurance (and not the dealer’s insurance) will be on the hook for damages.
+We ask our customers to show both their license and proof of insurance before taking a car for a test drive.
+We also need both of these documents to complete a “test drive agreement.”
+The agreement clarifies that if you get into an accident or damage the car during the test drive, your insurance will be on the hook for damages.

 - A printed copy of the ad either from Craigslist, the dealer’s website, or from another online source.
-If you have a printed copy of the advertisement, it makes it easier for you to compare the description of the car in the ad to the one you are checking out.
+This makes it easier for you to compare the description of the car in the ad to the one you are checking out.

 - A list of things that you would like to check out on the car.
 This list can include questions that haven’t yet been answered when you called to learn more about the vehicle, items in the CarFax, or just general questions about the car.

 - Cash for a deposit, if you think there is a chance that you will decide to buy the car.
 When a customer tells us after a test drive that they would like to purchase the vehicle, we take a cash deposit and sign an agreement with the customer to hold the car for several days.
 The customer has some time to arrange financing and pick up a cashier’s check for the remaining amount owed.
 Once a deposit is taken, and a purchase agreement is signed, we will not sell the car to another customer during the agreed-upon three to four days.

 Bring a friend along for the test drive

 Several of our customers have brought a friend or family member with them for a test drive.
 Having an extra set of eyes and ears can help — one person can be inspecting the interior of the car while the other person is driving.